 Eddie Carella referenced his spirit animal, the fox, and Mórrígan, the raven queen of Irish folklore.
-Anthony Ferguson was inspired his daily routine at William F. May Day Center.
+Anthony Ferguson was inspired by his daily routine at William F. May Day Services.
 Carol Fields made her color choices based on patterns she has seen when studying African art.

-These are just some of the varied artists and meanings behind the works featured at Our Stories, an exhibition featuring creative minds supported at and working at ArTech at the Howie Stone Center.
+These are just some of the varied artists and meanings behind the works featured at Our Stories, an exhibition featuring creative minds supported at and working at ArTech at Howie Stone Day Services.
 Held at the ARTViews Gallery at Montefiore Medical Center in the Bronx, Our Stories is on display until December 31st, 2018.

 Making Bronx Connections

 “ARTViews celebrates artists in the Bronx, so when we heard about ArTech it made perfect sense to bring these programs together,” said Olivia Davis, Assistant Curator of the Montefiore Fine Art Program and Collection.
 “A hospital can be an amazing way to unite between art, medicine, and health.”